madprops/airc/README.md

 ---

+Use commands to change the rules, change permissions, add users, and change other configs.

+---

 ## Commands <a name="commands"></a>

 The bot listens to commands when it is mentioned and `!` is used at the start of the message.